-3.4.3 A diagram showing the location of the door and an indication to show its position shall be provided at the central operating console located at the navigating bridge.
+- 3.4.3 A diagram showing the location of the door and an indication to show its position shall be provided at the central operating console located at the navigating bridge.
 A red light shall indicate the door is in the open position and a green light shall indicate the door is in the closed position.
 When the door is closed from this remote position, the red light shall flash when the door is in an intermediate position.
-This applies to passenger ships and cargo ships.

-3.4.4 Signboard/instructions should be placed in way of the door advising how to act when the door is in "doors closed" mode.
+This applies to passenger ships and cargo ships. - 3.4.4 Signboard/instructions should be placed in way of the door advising how to act when the door is in "doors closed" mode.

-3.5 Alarms5
+3.5 Alarms6

-3.5.1 Failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm.

-3.5.2 All door types, including power-operated sliding watertight doors which are to be capable of being remotely closed are to be provided with an audible alarm, distinct from any other alarm in the area, which will sound whenever such a door is remotely closed.
+- 3.5.1 For passenger ships, failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm at the central operating console at the navigation bridge.
+For cargo ships, failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm at the navigation bridge. - 3.5.2 All door types, including power-operated sliding watertight doors which are to be capable of being remotely closed are to be provided with an audible alarm, distinct from any other alarm in the area, which will sound whenever such a door is remotely closed.
 For passenger ships the alarm shall sound for at least 5 s but not more than 10 s before the door begins to move and shall continue sounding until the door is completely closed.
 In the case of remote closure by hand operation, an alarm is required to sound only while the door is actually moving.
-In passenger areas and areas of high ambient noise, the audible alarms are to be supplemented by visual signals at both sides of the doors.

-3.5.3 All watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or independent for each door is to be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.
-This alarm is to be both audible and visible and shall be located on the central operating console at the navigation bridge.
+In passenger areas and areas of high ambient noise, the audible alarms are to be supplemented by visual signals at both sides of the doors. - 3.5.3 All watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or an independent hydraulic unit for each door is to be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.
+For passenger ships this alarm is to be both audible and visible and shall be located on the central operating console at the navigation bridge.
+For cargo ships, this alarm shall be both audible and visible and should be located at the navigation bridge.